Enhancing Long-Term Welfare in Recommender Systems: An Information Revelation Approach: Conclusions

 \section{Conclusions}

-In this paper, we reveal that influencing creators' behaviors could be a better way to improve user welfare.
-Inspired by the idea of Bayesian persuasion, we model the platform as the sender and the creators as the receivers.
-To overcome the problem of bounded rationality assumption, we model the creators as bounded rational agents.
-Then we propose a novel method, LoRe, which aims to learn how to influence creators by revealing information to them.
-Lore introduces a reinforcement learning algorithm to address the limitations imposed by the strong assumption in Bayesian persuasion.
+In this paper, we demonstrate that influencing creators' creation behavior could be a better way to improve long-term user welfare compared to methods relying on recommendation algorithm design.
+Inspired by the idea of cheap talk, we model the platform as the sender and creators as the receivers.
+To address the challenges of applying cheap talk to RS, we propose a novel method, LoRe, which formulates the dynamic interaction between the platform and creators as a MDP.
+LoRe employs a reinforcement learning algorithm to optimize the platform’s suggestion strategy.
 Extensive experiments on two real-world datasets demonstrate the effectiveness of our approach and show that it can be seamlessly integrated into the existing RS ecosystem, as well as combined with other methods that focus on recommendation algorithm design.